 But he did enjoy sex with Addy as it was happening.
-So, in their marriage, whenever she wanted to have sex, he was okay with it.
+So, in their marriage, whenever she wanted to have sex, he went along with it.
 He was able to oblige her and did whatever she wanted.
 It sounds perfect.
 But it was far from it.

-He is a demisexual.
-This means that over time he began to see Addy as his sexual partner.
-He found her emotionally and physically attractive and enjoyed being with her.
-He still didn’t think about sex ever, and as a result did not initiate sex or have any imagination regarding it.
+James loves Addy and really wants to please her.
+Yet even with this deep bond, he still didn’t think about sex ever, and as a result did not initiate sex or have any imagination regarding it.
 Every time Addy wanted to talk about their sex life, James just went along with whatever she wanted.

 I see this more and more with couples who grew up in church.
 Outside of church circles, society has recognized there are different sexual orientations.
 Heterosexual, gay, lesbian, bisexual, pansexual, and asexual varieties have been identified and legitimized, albeit very slowly and painfully.

 But in the church, the only orientations that are “seen” are the heterosexual ones.
 All other orientations are sin or aberrant in some way.
 This includes asexuality.
 If one is asexual, the only legitimate reason for this is to devote one’s life to Christian service like Jesus and the Apostle Paul did.
 But these “asexuals” are seen as choosing this lifestyle.
 The idea that anyone would be born asexual is about as confusing as the other orientations to conservative Christians.

 One of the writers at the website queergrace.com writes this about why Asexuals have a problem in churches: